Check Results

 Model-level assertions (DQX parity):

 not_null, unique, accepted_values, relationships, expression, row_count_range, in_range, regex_match, aggregate, composite, not_in_future, older_than_n_days.
-Each carries a severity (error / warning) and an optional filter predicate; row-level assertions also surface quarantined = true/false when [quarantine] is configured on the pipeline.
+Each carries a severity (error / warning).

 Example